 Getting financially fit is a popular New Year’s resolution, but where to begin?
 The foundation of any sound financial plan is a good credit score.
-It doesn’t matter if you have bad credit, average credit, or even above average credit.
+It doesn’t matter if you have bad credit, average credit, or even excellent credit.

-The majority of Americans have room for improvement when it comes to their credit scores.
-And having a better credit score helps you win better interest rates for loans and credit cards, helping you save money in the long run.
+The majority of Americans have room for improvement when it comes to their credit history.
+And having a better credit score helps you get a better interest rate for new credit cards and loans — helping you save money in the long run.

 Additionally, they’re not allowed to threaten or mislead you in any way.
 But even if the collection agency does follow all of the legal protocol, it’s still a pain to deal with when you’re not dictating the channels of communication on your own terms.

-So before you begin your credit repair journey in 2019, take the time to write letters to collection agencies and make an official request that all communications be handled through mail only.
+Take the time to write a cease and desist letter to make an official request that all communications be handled through mail only.

 This will not only give you valuable breathing room, it will also establish a paper trail that you can use when you start repairing your credit.